 For an older kid or teen party, why not send everyone a pizza?
 For an adult party, check out some of the special meal bundle options featured on Dine In Movement, and definitely read up on the myriad cocktail delivery options currently available in Singapore!

-The Circuit Breaker and the ongoing stress of adjusting to the “new normal” in a post-Covid world have worn on all of us.
+Phase 2 HA and the ongoing stress of adjusting to the “new normal” has worn on all of us.
 Kiddos are wonderfully resilient, though, and we don’t doubt that with a little creativity you’ll be able to create virtual birthday party memories that they’ll never forget!